 Onshoring Gaining Strength

 Although increased foreign competition continues to drive U.S. manufacturing sector overseas, many are pulling operations back home to save on shipping costs.
-Known as onshoring, this rapidly-growing trend recently caught the eye of the Wall Street Journal, who reported that manufacturing behemoths such as Caterpillar, Inc. and General Electric are moving production home to save money.
-With the dollar so weak, an increasing number of manufacturers find it is more cost-effective to consolidate manufacturing domestically and pay a higher working wage than to import foreign-made products back into the country.
+Known as onshoring, this rapidly growing trend recently caught the eye of the Wall Street Journal who reported that manufacturing giants such as Caterpillar, Inc. and General Electric are moving production home to save money.
+With the dollar so weak, an increasing number of manufacturers find it more cost-effective to consolidate manufacturing domestically and pay a higher working wage than to import foreign-made products back into the country.